Quebec general election: Selection of quotes from party leaders on Day 1 of campaign

 Paul St-Pierre Plamondon, leader of the Parti Québécois

-"We are numerous to notice the failures of the CAQ's federalism and to notice the contempt of Canada toward the democratic choices of Quebecers ....
-We are numerous to notice the decline of French … we are numerous to notice that it's not normal to take our Quebec taxes and to be forced to send them to Ottawa, for them to be sent as subsidies and gifts to one of the most polluting industries in the world: the multinationals oil companies from Alberta."
+"Many of us notice the failures of the CAQ's federalism and notice the contempt of Canada toward the democratic choices of Quebecers ....
+Many of us notice the decline of French … many of us notice that it's not normal to take our Quebec taxes and to be forced to send them to Ottawa, for them to be sent as subsidies and gifts to one of the most polluting industries in the world: the multinationals oil companies from Alberta."

-"We are numerous to think it's not normal to fill out two tax returns, that it's not normal to control a question as fundamental as our culture, to not control our borders, to not control the question of immigration ....
-In brief, we are numerous to hope for better."
+"Many of us think it's not normal to fill out two tax returns, that it's not normal to control a question as fundamental as our culture, to not control our borders, to not control the question of immigration ....
+In brief, many of us hope for better."

 —